phucks/brnfck/README.md

 brnfck --help
 ```

-## Let's talk about speed
+## Under the hood
-This interpreter is really just a interpreter, no JIT compilation or anything.
-Because of that it will take e.g. ~1430 seconds for [Mandelbrot](http://esoteric.sange.fi/brainfuck/bf-source/prog/mandelbrot.b) while other implementations only need about 100 seconds for this (tested on my machine).
+This interpreter is compiles the Brainfuck code to JavaScript which will then be run using the `eval` function.
+At the beginning of this project the code was run with a old style interpreter, it took ~1430 seconds to run [Mandelbrot](http://esoteric.sange.fi/brainfuck/bf-source/prog/mandelbrot.b) now with the compiler it only takes ~60 seconds (tested on my machine).

 ## Todo for the next releases
-- JIT Compiler
-- Speed optimizations
+- Read Files to input
+- Input during execution
+- Update code to make it less confusing and more organized
+- Video Driver, so you can program Games in Brainfuck